Caume/HerraduraKEx/README.md

 # Final note
-These cryptographic algorithms and protocols are released in the hope that they will be useful for building efficient and robust schemes, based on fast bitwise operations.
+These cryptographic algorithms and protocols are released in the hope that they will be useful for building efficient and robust schemes, based on bitwise operations.

 OAHR